danstiner/rust-toy-dns/README.md

 ## TODO

+- [ ] Apply one week TTL limit to all responses
 - [ ] Cache negative responses
 - [ ] Truncate to-long responses (and set TC bit)
 - [ ] Support for extended UDP responses